 Yield: 14 ounces

 Herbal baths are underrated!
 I lived for nine years without running water and to this day, baths are still a luxurious treat.
-I like to make herbal baths by first making a strong herbal tea, then straining that tea and adding the water to the bath.
+When I make herbal baths, I start by first making a strong herbal tea, then straining that tea and adding the water to the bath.

 I often see pretty herbal baths on Instagram with lots of herbs in the water.
 While it is a gorgeous scene, I tend to be more practical.
 In other words, I don’t relish having to clean the bathtub of lots of herbal bits after I’ve just taken a relaxing bath.

 I’ve had many chamomile baths and I especially turn to them when I am feeling stressed and I have aches and pains.
 It’s a lovely way to unwind and release muscle tension.

 If you aren’t up for an entire bath, this can also be used as a hand or foot soak.

 - 2 quarts water